nicholaswmin/dyno/README.md

 > the benchmarker uses the *function name* as the metric name,
 > so it's best to avoid using arrow-functions.

+> Custom metrics only make sense in complex multi-part benchmarks
+> Simple, one-function benchmarks can use the default `cycle` metric

 ##### using `performance.measure()`: